ACTF News

 Wayne Hope (right) on set with Oisin O'Leary

 The success of the series also translated internationally.
-Little Lunch has been licenced in 138 territories and translated into around 21 languages.
-And seven years since it first aired, the series continues to delight audiences of all ages worldwide.
+Little Lunch has been licenced in around 140 territories and translated into around 21 languages.
+And nine years since it first aired, the series continues to delight audiences of all ages worldwide.
 “We get fan mail and emails and things from everywhere,” said Robyn.
 “Fan art sent in, and it’s the cutest,” said Wayne.
 “The kids write to the characters and send that in.”

 “The books that people write, the episodes that people write, the drawings that they do from Poland, Mexico, Chile, Ireland, just everywhere,” said Robyn.
 “Kids see themselves in all those characters.”